Vintage Sosaku Kokeshi

 Condition: Excellent meaning that the piece retains its original craft/workmanship showing a wonderful-developed patina commensurate which suggests a degree of wear and hairline crack that was repaired when it was made and corresponds to vintage Folk Craft.
 It meets all the standards of the collectible Sosaku Kokeshi.

-Born in Yonezawa, Yamagata Prefecture, Yamanaka-san began his artistic career as a photographer, after majoring in chemistry.
-However, rather than develop a career in Traditional Yamagata doll making, Yamanaka-san used his art background to join the Sosaku Kokeshi movement.
-A multiple award winner, he won the Ministry of Education Award at the all Nippon Modern Kokeshi Exhibition in 1979.
+Born in Yonezawa, Yamagata Prefecture.
+He originally was a faculty member of the Engineering Department of Yamagata University and began his artistic career dabbling in photography.
+However, rather than develop a career in Traditional Yamagata doll making, Yamanaka-san used his photography background to join the Sosaku Kokeshi movement.
+Both is Kokeshi and his photographs received multiple awards in 1975.
+Yamanaka is a member of the Yonezawa Miyuki Association and the Photography Department of Nika Association as well as awards from the Ministry of Education Award, at the all Nippon Modern Kokeshi Exhibition in 1979.

 Collector's note – descriptive qualities, standard characteristics & ornamentation styles: